 I’ve been a journalist for a decade, handling stories both serious and not-so-much with accuracy and empathy.
 If you’re interested in an example of a specific beat or scope, feel free to ask.
 I’ve got over 3,000 published articles out there.

-Beats: Art, Culture, TV, Horror, Los Angeles, History, Crime, Cannabis, Immersive Entertainment, Tech, VR, Food, LGBTQ, Travel, Local News, Business, Theater
+Beats: Art, Culture, TV, Horror, Los Angeles, History, Crime, Cannabis, Gaming, Immersive Entertainment, Tech, VR, Food, LGBTQ, Travel, Local News, Business, Theater

 Koi Division Is the Fish-Themed Joy Division Cover Band the World Needs Right Now